You will find answers here to the most frequently asked questions on EasyRide.

 Please note that when you purchase tickets from SBB.ch or SBB Mobile, you have access to supersaver tickets and Saver Day Passes that are not offered in EasyRide.

 Open the app and select the relevant journey in the “EasyRide” tile.
 Then select “Report problem with journey” and fill in the form.
-Customer services will check your journey and contact you directly.
+Customer service will check your journey and contact you directly.

-Report the journey directly via the “EasyRide” tile for the relevant journey by using the “Report problem with journey” link and let customer services know what’s happened.
+Report the relevant journey directly via the “EasyRide” tile by using the “Report problem with journey” link and let customer service know what’s happened.
 There is no entitlement to credit if you forget to check out.

-As soon as you have completed your journey and alighted from the vehicle, you need to check out by swiping from right to left.
+As soon as you have completed your journey and alighted from the means of transport, you need to check out by swiping from right to left.
 Once you have done this, the app will immediately calculate the route you have travelled and the price of the journey.

 Close the app completely.
 Then reopen the app and check out.
-If that doesn’t work either, turn on airplane mode for at least five minutes.
-You will then be checked out automatically from the location you were in when you turned on airplane mode.
+If that doesn’t work either, turn on flight mode for at least five minutes.
+You will then be checked out automatically from the location you were in when you turned on flight mode.

 Open the “EasyRide” tile in the app and select the “Past journeys” menu item.
 There you will find a list of your previous journeys.
-NB: If you re-register, your previous journeys will no longer be shown.
+Please note: if you re-register, your previous journeys will no longer be shown.

-So that we can charge you the cheapest price for all of the journeys you have made over the course of a day, we don’t take payment from your card until public transport has shut down for the night.
-If, for example, you have made five individual journeys over the course of one day and a day pass would have worked out cheaper for you, we will only charge you the price of a day pass.
+So that we can charge you the cheapest price for all of the journeys you have made over the course of a day, we don’t take payment from your payment method until public transport has shut down for the day, i.e. at night.
+If, for example, you have made five individual journeys over the course of one day and a Day Pass would have worked out cheaper for you, we will only charge you the price of a Day Pass.